Naltrexone: Others

-Unlike varenicline (brand name Chantix), naltrexone is not useful for quitting smoking.
-Naltrexone has also been under investigation for reducing behavioral addictions such as gambling, NSSID (non-suicidal self-injury disorder), and kleptomania, as well as compulsive sexual behaviors in both offenders and non-offenders (e.g. compulsive porn viewing and masturbation).
+Unlike varenicline (brand name Chantix), naltrexone is not useful for smoking cessation.
+Naltrexone has also been under investigation for reducing behavioral addictions such as gambling, non-suicidal self-injury disorder, and kleptomania, as well as compulsive sexual behaviors in both offenders and non-offenders (e.g., compulsive porn viewing and masturbation).
 The results were promising.
-In one study, the majority of sexual offenders reported a strong reduction in sexual urges and fantasies which reverted to baseline once the medication was discontinued.
+In one study, the majority of sexual offenders reported a strong reduction in sexual urges and fantasies, which reverted to baseline once the medication was discontinued.
 Case reports have also shown cessation of gambling and other compulsive behaviors, for as long as the medication was taken.

-When taken at much smaller doses, a regimen known as low-dose naltrexone (LDN), naltrexone may reduce pain and help to address neurological symptoms.
-Some patients report that LDN helps reduce their symptoms of ME/CFS, multiple sclerosis (MS), fibromyalgia, or autoimmune diseases.
+When taken at much smaller doses, a regimen known as low-dose naltrexone (LDN), naltrexone may reduce pain and help to address symptoms of conditions other than those related to addiction.
+Reports have been published on the usefulness of LDN in the settings of ME/CFS, multiple sclerosis, fibromyalgia, and autoimmune diseases.
 Although its mechanism of action is unclear, some have speculated that it may act as an anti-inflammatory.
-LDN is also being considered as a potential treatment for long COVID.
+As of October 2022, LDN was also being considered as a potential treatment for long COVID.

 Available forms

 Naltrexone is available and most commonly used in the form of an oral tablet (50 mg).
 Vivitrol, a naltrexone formulation for depot injection containing 380 mg of the medication per vial, is also available.
-Additionally, naltrexone subcutaneous implants that are surgically implanted are available.
-While these are manufactured in Australia, they are not authorized for use within Australia, but only for export.
+Additionally, naltrexone subcutaneous implants are available.
+While these are manufactured in Australia, they are not authorized for use within Australia (but only for export).
 By 2009, naltrexone implants showed superior efficacy in the treatment of heroin dependence when compared to the oral form.

-Contraindications

-Naltrexone should not be used by persons with acute hepatitis or liver failure, or those with recent opioid use (typically 7–10 days).